Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Conclusion

 \section{Conclusion}

 The proposed non-linear fitting approach with joint spatial priors on CBF and ATT provides high-quality quantitative maps of the whole brain from a single-shot 3D acquisition.
 The combination of single-shot 3D acquisition and robust parameter quantification addresses important clinical demands in terms of motion robustness, scan-time reduction and a much better sampling of the kinetic curve.
-This makes this approach promising for uncooperative patients with cerebrovascular disease.
+This makes this approach promising for challenging image acquisition conditions of patients with cerebrovascular disease.